State Sex Education Policies and Requirements at a Glance

 - Curriculum is not required to include instruction on consent.

-- Sex education curriculum must be available for review by parents or guardians and they are allowed to object to and remove their children from any activity, class, or program.
-Parents or guardians may also submit a written request to remove their children from instruction on teen dating violence and abuse.
+- Sex education curriculum must be available for review by parents or guardians and they are allowed to remove their children from any activity, class, or program.
+Parents or guardians may submit a written request to remove their children from instruction on teen dating violence and abuse.
 This is referred to as an “opt-out” policy.

 Alaska does not have a statute that requires sexuality or STI education.
 However, AS 14.30.360 states that “each district in the state public school system shall be encouraged to initiate and conduct a program in health education for kindergarten through grade 12” and “should include instruction in physical health and personal safety including … the identification and prevention of child abuse, … sexual abuse, and domestic violence, and appropriate use of health services.”
 Alaska state law does not specify any parental permission for students to participate in sex education or education of HIV/AIDS.

-Effective on October 26, 2016, AS 14.30.361 states that “a person may only teach a class or program in sex education, human reproduction education, or human sexuality education if the person possesses a valid teacher certificate … and is employed under contract with the school or is supervised [by such person].”
+Since 2016, AS 14.30.361 has required that “a person may only teach a class or program in sex education, human reproduction education, or human sexuality education if the person possesses a valid teacher certificate … and is employed under contract with the school or is supervised [by such person].”
 Additionally, “before curriculum, literature, or materials related to sex education, human reproduction education, or human sexuality education may be used in a class or program or distributed in a school, the curriculum, literature, or material must be approved by the school board and [be] available for parents to review.”

 AS.14.30.355 requires each school district to establish a training program for employees and students, and provide parent notices related to sexual abuse and sexual assault awareness and prevention for students enrolled in grades K-12.
 Similarly, AS.
 14.30.356 requires each school district to develop and approve a program relating to teen dating violence and abuse awareness and prevention for grades 7-12.
 This program must: